RainerBlessing/vagrant-intershop7/README.md

 * The Intershop packages are installed, also the users are created.

 ## TODO
-* Copy ojdbc6.jar and ucp.jar to application server.
 * Installing license.xml
 * Running postinstallation script
 * Changing owner and access rights